airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 started let's review some basic terms that we will be using in this
 chapter:

 Byte

-This is the size of a storage location.
-On x86 processors, a byte can hold numbers between 0 and 255.
+:   This is the size of a storage location.
+On x86 processors, a byte
+    can hold numbers between 0 and 255.

 Word

-This is the size of a normal register.
-On x86 processors, a word is four bytes long.
+:   This is the size of a normal register.
+On x86 processors, a word is
+    four bytes long.
 Most computer operations handle a word at a time.

 Address

-An address is a number that refers to a byte in memory.
-For example, the first byte on a computer has an address of 0, the second has an address of 1, and so on.[34]
-Every piece of data on the computer not in a register has an address.
+:   An address is a number that refers to a byte in memory.
+For example,
+    the first byte on a computer has an address of 0, the second has an address of 1, and so on.[^34] Every piece of data on the computer not in a register has an address.
 The address of data which spans several bytes is the same as the address of its first byte.

     Normally, we don't ever type the numeric address of anything, but we let the assembler do it for us.
 When we use labels in code, the symbol used in the label will be equivalent to the address it is labelling.
 The assembler will then replace that symbol with its address wherever you use it in your program.
 For example, say you have the following code:

             .section .data
         my_data:
             .long 2, 3, 4

     Now, any time in the program that `my_data` is used, it will be replaced by the address of the first value of the `.long` directive.

 Pointer

-A pointer is a register or memory word whose value is an address.
-In our programs we use `%ebp` as a pointer to the current stack frame.
+:   A pointer is a register or memory word whose value is an address.
+In
+    our programs we use `%ebp` as a pointer to the current stack frame.
     All base pointer addressing involves pointers.
 Programming uses a lot of pointers, so it's an important concept to grasp.

-The Memory Layout of a Linux Program
+The Memory Layout of a Linux Program {#the-memory-layout-of-a-linux-program}
 ------------------------------------

 When you program is loaded into memory, each `.section.section` is